StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 #### Traces

-The Dynatrace integration does not retrieve any traces data.
+The Dynatrace integration doesn't retrieve any traces data.

 ### Dynatrace filters for StackState views